PrasuHirapara/Java/Core Java/src/Threading/info.md

 Synchronization ensures that only one thread can access a resource at a time.
 Using keyword `synchronized`.
 Other thread will wait for one thread to complete synchronized task.
+Other thread won't run until one thread terminates.

 #### Example:
 ```java